Aspect-404/Aspect401_-Kitbot/README.md

 > - `/bot` Shows data regarding the bot, like ram usage and uptime.
 > - `/dev` Developer Options.
 (Developer Only)
 > - `/bridge <#channel>` Setup a channel to have a chat bridge, requires ADMINISTRATOR permissions on the server.
-> - `/server` Replies with information about 0b0t.org, such as players, their ping, TPS, and more?
+> - `/server` Replies with information about 0b0t.org, such as players, their ping, TPS, and more!

 # Selection of Kits
 <details>